terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

-# Configuring complex inputs for IBM Cloud Logs
+# Configuring complex inputs for Cloud Automation for Observability

 Several optional input variables in the IBM Cloud [Observability instances deployable architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You specify these inputs when you configure deployable architecture.